sankethkini/branch_curator/README.md

 # branch_curator

-### A simple solution to manage a branch activity.
+### A simple solution to manage activites in a branch

 * This project aims to find a solution for managing project related activity in a branch (ISE/CSE) .
 * This project will help people to create anew project and ask people to join in .